GumusLab/phosnetvis-docs/docs/FAQ.md

 FAQ
 ---
 ---
 <b>1.)
-Does this site uses the login?</b>
+Does PhosNetVis requires the users to login?</b>
 <br>
-No PhosNetViz does not requires you to login in the tool.
+No PhosNetVis does not requires you to login.
 <br>
 <br>
 <b>2.)
 What is phosphorylation and why is it important?</b>